Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 ##### Existing Features

-> - Designed with HTML5, CSS3, Javascript and Bootstrap.
+> - Designed with HTML5, CSS3, JavaScript and Bootstrap.
 > - Home/Landing page with 4 pages in total.
 > - Fixed navigation allows the user to easily navigate, regardless of which page visited.
 > - Fixed footer allows the user quick accessibility to social media links.